MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 description: In this quickstart, you learn how to query and share data in Azure Data Explorer Web UI.
 author: orspod
 ms.author: orspodek
-ms.reviewer: mblythe
+ms.reviewer: olgolden
 ms.service: data-explorer
 ms.topic: quickstart
-ms.date: 06/15/2020
+ms.date: 11/04/2020

 #Customer intent: As a user of Azure Data Explorer, I want to query data in the Web UI and share data.
 This will allow me to understand my data and share analysis with colleagues.
 ---

-# Quickstart: Query data in Azure Data Explorer Web Explorer
+# Quickstart: Query data in Azure Data Explorer Web UI

-Azure Data Explorer (ADX) is a fast, fully managed data analytics service for real-time analysis of large volumes of data. <br/>
-ADX provides a web experience, that enables users to connect to their ADX clusters and write, run and share KQL commands and queries. <br/>
-The web experience is available in the Azure portal and as a stand-alone web application, the ADX Web Explorer. <br/>
+Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis of large volumes of data.
+Azure Data Explorer provides a web experience that enables you to connect to your Azure Data Explorer clusters and write, run, and share Kusto Query Language commands and queries.
+The web experience is available in the Azure portal and as a stand-alone web application, the [Azure Data Explorer Web UI](https://dataexplorer.azure.com).
-The **ADX Web Explorer** is hosted at https://dataexplorer.azure.com/ and short-linked by https://aka.ms/kwe.<br/>
-ADX Web Explorer can also be hosted by other web portals in an HTML iframe.
-See [Monaco IDE integration](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/monaco/monaco-kusto) for details on how to host it and the Monaco editor it uses.<br/>
+The Azure Data Explorer Web UI can also be hosted by other web portals in an HTML iframe.
+For more information on how to host the Web UI and the Monaco editor used, see [Monaco IDE integration](kusto/api/monaco/monaco-kusto.md)
-In this quickstart guide, you will be working in the stand-alone ADX Web Explorer.
+In this quickstart, you'll be working in the stand-alone Azure Data Explorer Web UI.

 ## Prerequisites

-For this quickstart guide you’ll need an Azure subscription, if you don’t have one, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.<br/>
+* An Azure subscription.
+If you don’t have one, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.
-In addition to an Azure subscription, you’ll need a test cluster and database with data, you can create your own [test cluster](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal) or use the ADX Help cluster.
+* Cluster and database with data.
+[Create your own cluster](create-cluster-database-portal.md) or use the Azure Data Explorer help cluster.

 ## Sign in to the application